matharchod/Twitolu/README.md

 #### showWordCloud(cloudLinks)

 A helper function that hides the word cloud.
-Accepts the argument `cloudLinks`, representing the jQuery-wrapped set of category, or `tag`, links
+Accepts the argument `cloudLinks`, representing the jQuery-wrapped set of tags.

 ```
 showWordCloud = function(cloudLinks) {